egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedFedora.md

     $ ./install-base.bash
     ```
 1. This will run quite a while.
 On my dual-core i5 laptop on typical coffee shop wireless, it takes about two hours.
 It is downloading most of the software over the Internet and compiling much of it from source.
-1. Shut down the virtual machine and take another snapshot.
+1. Once the installs are done, shut down the virtual machine and take another snapshot.